adedayomoshood/archimydes-user-story/README.md

 - I assumed that when a user created a story, the default status should be `pending`, hence I updated the mock api to append `pending` to newly created stories

-- I observed that the API doesn't use the amount and estimates hours from the request body, in order for it not to be a blocker, I updated it
+- I observed that the API doesn't use the amount and estimates hours from the request body, in order for this not to be a blocker, I updated the mock api

-- On the Stories List page, a user is able to alphabetically sort the stories by ID, Complexity, Type and Status.
+- On the Stories List page, a user is able to alphabetically sort the stories by ID, Complexity, Type and Status

+- On the Stories List page, a user is able to filter stories by Type